Gardening for self-sufficiency

 Self-reliance for single mothers

-Village of Peace helps vulnerable communities in Afghanistan, with a focus on single women and their families.
-The project supports these groups in their fight against malnutrition by training and guiding them towards a sustainable and self-reliant life.
+Village of Peace helps vulnerable communities in Afghanistan, with a focus on single women and their households.
+This project supports these groups in their fight against malnutrition by training and guiding them toward a sustainable and self-reliant life.

 Food insecurity and malnutrition in Afghanistan